UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 ###############################

 The Magni 6 Mini uses two **lead-acid batteries**.
-Ensure the Magni 6 Mini's these two batteries are safely installed and charged before powering on.
+Ensure that the Magni 6 Mini's two batteries are safely installed and charged before powering on.
 For for exact instructions on how to charge the batteries before adding them to ther robot: :doc:`../requirements/batteries`.

-1. Inspect Batteries
+1. Inspect the Batteries
 --------------------

 - Look for visible damages (cracks, swellng, or leaks).
 - Do not use damaged batteries.

-2. Install Batteries
+2. Install the Batteries
 --------------------

 - Place both batteries inside the chassis.